-This chapter: The Introduction is a historical survey of pre-college mathematical physics, presented in terms of the three main Pythagorean streams (stream 1-stream 3), leading to the book's five chapters.
-Stream 3 is split into 3 A and 3B.
+Ch.
+1: The Introduction is a historical survey of pre-college mathematical physics, presented in terms of the three main Pythagorean streams (stream 1-stream 3), leading to the book's five chapters.
+Stream 3 is split into 3A and 3B.

-Chapter 2: Number systems presents some important ideas from number theory, starting with prime numbers, complex numbers, vectors, and matrices.
+Ch.
+2: Number systems (p.
+23) presents some important ideas from number theory, starting with prime numbers, complex numbers, vectors, and matrices.
 Five classic number theory problems are discussed: the Euclidean algorithm (GCD), continued fractions (CFA), Euclid's formula, Pell's equation, and the Fibonacci difference equation.
-The general solution of these problems leads to the concept of the eigenfunction analysis, which is introduced in Sect.
-2.6.2.
+The general solution of these problems leads to the concept of the eigenfunction analysis, which is introduced in Sec.
+2.5.7 (p.
+53).

-Chapter 3: Algebraic equations discusses Algebra and its development, as we know it today.
+Ch.
+3: Algebraic equations (p.
+61) discusses Algebra and its development, as we know it today.
 The chapter presents the theory of real and complex equations and functions of real and complex variables.
-Newton's method for finding complex roots of polynomials, poles vs. zeros, and the Gauss-Lucas theorem (bounds on the root locations of the derivative of a polynomial).
-Complex impedance Z(s) of complex frequency $s = \sigma + \omega_J$ is covered with some care, developing the topic that is needed for engineering mathematics.
+Newton's method for finding complex roots of polynomials, poles vs. zeros, and the Gauss-Lucus theorem (bounds on the root locations of the derivative of a polynomial).
+Complex impedance Z(s) of complex frequency $s = \sigma + \omega j$ is covered with some care, developing the topic that is needed for engineering mathematics.